moghelab/metaPathwayMap/README.md

 Python3<br/>
 Following python modules: Numpy, Scipy, Pandas, Networkx<br/>

+## How to get CANOPUS output
+1. Get mgf format file from your LC-MS dataset.
+This can be obtained from any LC-MS data analysis software such as MS-DIAL and XCMS
+2. Download and install the SIRIUS software (https://bio.informatik.uni-jena.de/software/sirius/)
+3. Import the mgf file into SIRIUS
+4. Click on Compute All.
+You may want to choose the following parameters: SIRIUS (CHNOPS), CSI-FingerID (Bio Databases or MetaCyc or PlantCyc)
+5. Export Summaries
+6. Ensure that in the tab-delimited file output by SIRIUS (the adducts file), the Most Specific Class is in Column 6, and subsequent annotations are after that.
+7. Use this file as input for metaPathwayMap

 ###Instructions for use
 1. Download the following files into the working directory:<br/>
   a.
 All scripts in the /scripts folder<br/>